 - Click Feature Access (be careful not to clear the check box).

 - In the Properties section, click Advanced Options.

 - Choose Qualify username with realm when applying edits.

 - Choose whether to use the default realm or apply your own.

 Use an integrated security model

 It's possible to map users between the database and server domains.
-You may want to do this if users need to make edits directly to the geodatabase in ArcGIS Desktop and also on the web through a feature service.
+You may want to do this if users need to make edits directly to the geodatabase in ArcGIS Pro and also on the web through a feature service.
 Both environments should log the same user.
 The workflow to accomplish this is as follows:

 - Set up accounts with matching logins in both the geodatabase and ArcGIS Server.

 - Set the database and ArcGIS Server site to use the same realm or not use a realm at all.